CliMA/ClimaArtifacts/README.md

 Go to [Caltech Box](https://caltech.app.box.com/).
 Navigate to your favorite folder and upload your data.
-Once the data is uploaded, you have to make it sherable.
+Once the data is uploaded, you have to make it shareable.
 Click on the sharing icon on the right, the following screen will pop
 up:

 ![screenshot1](./screenshots/screenshot1.png)